 Sorrento’s historic centre, or “centro storico,” is a maze of narrow cobblestone streets that exude charm and character.
 There are lots of lovely shops selling local products such as ceramics, lacework, and of course, Limoncello.

-Wander through the alleys of the old town, explore hidden courtyards, and don’t forget to look up, to admire the colourful facades of the centuries-old buildings.
+I love to wander through the alleys of the old town and explore hidden courtyards.
+Don’t forget to look up, to admire the colourful facades of the centuries-old buildings.

 5. Enjoy the sea views.